 My name is Cara (but you can call me Ruby) and I like the colour pink, cartoons, movies, fist shaking, Harry Potter and 90s RnB.
-I live in Brisbane and occupy my time making kawaii stuff for your hairs and face!
+I live in Brisbane and occupy my time by fancying up nails and making kawaii stuff for your hair!

 I only just heard this song on the radio today.
 Be warned, it contains a lot of swearing and is definitely NSFW.
 If you can deal with the huge amount of f-bomb’s (and let’s face it, if you’re reading my blog, I’m sure you can) then you’re in for a listening sensation.
 The Weekend’s voice is just amazing, it caresses your wars and makes you feel kind of aroused and sad at the same time.
 I also love the sexy, simplicity of the film clip, the shadow dancer, caressing The Weekend while he looks apathetic (or maybe just stoned?) is very cool.